The Complete Guide to Driving in Vanuatu

 Directional signage can be very limited throughout the country, so it's essential to plan your route carefully in Vanuatu rather than rely solely on road signs and Google Maps to point you in the right direction.

-Traffic is generally light in most parts of Vanuatu, with the exception of central Port Vila and Luganville where more congestion occurs.
+Traffic is generally light in most parts of Vanuatu, with the exception of central Port Vila and Luganville where more congestion occurs, especially between 6:30 and 7:30 pm.

 Vanuatu is definitely not a place to speed around.
-Road conditions vary dramatically, and there are many hazards to watch out for; children are likely to be playing on the roadside, especially when school closes and then again around 5-6 pm when they are outside playing during the cooler hours.
+Road conditions vary dramatically, and there are many hazards to watch out for; potholes being the main thing, but also children are likely to be playing on the roadside, especially when school closes and then again around 5-6 pm when they are outside playing during the cooler hours.

 There are also animals on the road to watch out for, including dogs and the occasional pig.
 Many roads are not well-lit at night, so be sure to slow down considerably after dark.